The quick two-step game plan to prevent and recover from homeschool burnout

 Remember that the first year goes by fast.
 Focus on spending time solidifying your systems and learn how to best help your children in their education.

-After the first year, the opportunities will present themselves again, whether its joining homeschool activities and other curriculum events.
+After the first year, the opportunities will present themselves again, whether it’s joining homeschool group activities and other curriculum events.

 The second part of the game plan is to evaluate your child’s weak points.
 You will be doing this by focusing on their weak areas in the foundational curriculum.

 The core curriculum is the basis for all other subjects that follow.
 You will be doing your child good to address these hiccups earlier rather than later on.

 When evaluating your child’s weak points be careful to not bash on yourself as a parent.

 This is the time to observe where your child is struggling in the foundational subjects.
 Afterward, you will have a more focused approach to help them fix and correct these weak points.